Goran-n/modern-saas-stack/apps/browser-extension/README.md

 1. Run `bun run dev` to start development mode
 2. Load the extension from `.output/chrome-mv3` in Chrome
-3. Navigate to Kibly and Xero in separate tabs
+3. Navigate to Figgy and Xero in separate tabs
-4. Drag a file from Kibly and drop it on a file upload area in Xero
+4. Drag a file from Figgy and drop it on a file upload area in Xero

 ## Production Build